iLVL-Key/FFXI/addons/Bars/readme.md

 ↑ The `//bars ui` command triggers the Screen Test where you can drag any of the highlighted bars.
 <br><br><br>
 ![Bars_drain](https://github.com/user-attachments/assets/01955128-6341-4823-9211-8a225417f13e)
-↑ New animations Bar Drain, Bar Pulse, and Floating TP shown.
+↑ Bar Drain, Bar Pulse, and Floating TP animations.
 <br><br><br>
 ![Bars_BLU](https://github.com/user-attachments/assets/c3c99ca5-4ec6-48e8-aceb-bee383615e0b)
 ↑ The Target and Self Action bars visible and in action showing how many targets were hit and the total of all damage done.